TuuKeZu/Project-WilmaAPI/README.md

 - teacher-mapping in database
 - Google-project with Calendar-api enabled and configured
 - following configuration files
-    - `database/secret.json` that contains signature for jwt-session tokens, database conectiomn details, as well as api keys
+    - `secret.json` that contains signature for jwt-session tokens, database conectiomn details, as well as api keys
+    - `config.json` that contains the port for the express-api
     - `google/credentials.json` that contains your Google-projects credentials and scopes
-    - `src/config.json` that contains the port for the express-api
+        - `google/token.json` can be generated with `util/auth-google.js`

 # Documentation
 > At this point, just contact me and I'll provide all the necessary details for how to use the API, and it's constantly changing and broken endpoints